 should come from4242422547

 .
-Routes failing the check will be rejected; - Community Filter, that assigns scores to links in DN42 based on latency, bandwidth and encryption, and selects a faster route based on them
+Routes failing the check will be rejected; - Community Filter, that assigns scores to links in DN42 based on latency,

-- For Bird1 refer to DN42 Wiki's Bird Communities Page.
-For Bird2 changes are needed, and you may try out yourself
+- For Bird1, refer to DN42 Wiki's Bird Communities Page.
+For Bird2, changes are needed, and you may try out yourself

-- Anycast, or multiple servers announcing the same IP, and external requests will be directed to the nearest server
+requests will be directed to the nearest server

-- Usually used for DNS on global Internet, but in DN42, the Wiki (172.23.0.80) is also anycasted.
+- Usually used for DNS on the global Internet, but in DN42, the Wiki (172.23.0.80) is also anycasted.

-- I've written two articles on this, one in last year and one in this year: see Building Anycast DNS with Docker in DN42 and Sharing Network Namespace Among Docker Containers for Bird Anycasting.
+- I've written two posts on this, one in last year and one in this year: see Building Anycast DNS with Docker in DN42 and Sharing Network Namespace Among Docker Containers for Bird Anycasting.

 - Build your own recursive or authoritative DNS server